 - Suit virtual reality

 - VR room

-However, it is worthy of the title suit of virtual reality haptic costume from the American startup NullSpace VR .
-A device called Hardlight weighs only half a kilogram and is intended for the upper half of the body.
+However, A device called Hardlight weighs only half a kilogram and is intended for the upper half of thE body.
 The costume attached sensors and vibro motors, which are responsible for different muscle groups.
 With Hardlight user can experience the sensation of touch objects in virtual reality.
-Now the company’s website, you can pre-order the device.

-A simpler and cheaper way to experience the charm of new technology – glasses and head-mounted display .
+2. A simpler and cheaper way to experience the charm of new technology – glasses and a head-mounted display.
 Once a person puts on such a device, all he sees – is a virtual world.
-This, for example, the main difference between virtual reality glasses and augmented reality glasses.
+This, for example, is the main difference between virtual reality glasses and augmented reality glasses.
 Points of virtual reality – it’s like headphones, but only for the eyes.

 In 2016, according to Super Data, there was a purchase of about 6.3 million of these VR-set.
-A sales leaders are:
+The sales leaders are:

 - Oculus Rift

 - Samsung Gear VR